Garlic cheese bread is easy to make and even easier to eat. And this recipe is going to change the game for you.

 - In a mixing bowl, combine the mayonnaise, mozzarella, and fresh parsley.
 Stir well.
 Set aside.
 Using a brush or spoon, spread the melted butter on both halves of the bread.Then, using a spatula or spoon, spread the mayonnaise mixture on both halves of the bread.
 Make sure to spread the mixture all the way to the edges or they will burn.
 Pull the ends of the foil together to cover the bread.
 Bake 10 minutes.

-- Remove from oven and open the tin foil.Sprinkle the bread with the shredded parmesan cheese.
+- Remove from oven and open the tin foil.Sprinkle the bread with the grated parmesan cheese.
 Return to oven and bake uncovered for about 5 more minutes, or until the cheese is slightly golden and bubbly.
 For a crispier crust, broil for the last minute or two.
 Let sit for a few minutes, then cut into slices and serve warm.

 Looking for other incredibly cheesy recipes?
 I've got you covered: